pluggdapps/pagd/docs/myblog.rst

     page-template during site-generation.

   template
-    template location in asset-spefication format to be used for the content-page.
+    template location in asset-specification format to be used for the content-page.

   templatetype,